Field work

 This website — the stack, demonstrated

 Hand-written HTML, CSS, and JavaScript — no framework, no template, no tracker.
-A custom WebGL background, served by nginx in a container on my own cluster, published through a Cloudflare tunnel with zero inbound ports, deployed from a GitLab repo via merge request.
-The contact form files straight into my self-hosted ERP's helpdesk.
+A custom WebGL background, served by nginx in a container on my own cluster, published through a Cloudflare tunnel with zero inbound ports, deployed from a private GitLab repo via merge request.
+The contact form reaches me through a small service running on the same cluster.
 The site is small; the plumbing is the résumé.

 Want the full story on any of these?